Women in Pakistani politics: Constituent Assembly and the National Assembly

 In the 7th National Assembly, twenty one women (21) were elected on reserved seats whereas two women were elected on general seats as MNAs for the term from 1985 to 1988.

 In the 8th National Assembly for the term (1988-1990), twenty women (20) were elected on reserved seats whereas four women were elected on general seats including Mohtrama Benazir Bhutto who became the first woman Prime Minister of Pakistan.

 In the 9th National Assembly for the term (1990-1993), Benazir Bhutto and Begum Nusrat Bhutto were the only two women members who were elected on general seats.
 No woman was elected on the reserved seat due to the sunset clause in the Constitution where this provision had expired after three election cycles.

-Four (4) women candidates were elected on general seats to serve as the members of the 10th National Assembly and served for the term from 1993 to 1996 including Benazir who became Prime minister for the second time.
+Four (4) women candidates were elected on general seats to serve as members of the 10th National Assembly and served for the term from 1993 to 1996 including Benazir who became Prime minister for the second time.
 Six (6) women politicians were elected on general seats for the 11th National Assembly and served as MNAs for the term from 1997 to 1999.

 Seventy-four (74) women political representatives including thirteen on general seats, sixty on reserved women seats and one on non-Muslim seat were elected as MNAs for the 12th National Assembly that completed its five years term i.e. 2002-2007.

-Seventy-six (76) women candidates including sixteen on general seats and sixty on reserved seats were elected as the members of the 13th National Assembly that served for five years term from 2008 to 2013.
+Seventy-six (76) women candidates including sixteen on general seats and sixty on reserved seats were elected as members of the 13th National Assembly, serving for five years term from 2008 to 2013.